-And now, whereas he saluteth us with "the light of the Spirit" and intendeth to bring us in darkness of the devil; whereas he speaketh of "true repentance" and then would put away two parts thereof, that is to wit, both confession and satisfaction; and whereas he speaketh of "fast faith" and then teacheth a false, presumptuous faith, with such trust put in "faith alone" that he reckoneth all good works fruitless and unprofitable, and that "faith alone" sufficeth to salvation, how devilishly that any man live beside: we may well perceive that these that so teach be with their holy salutations the false, idle prophets of whom the blessed apostle Paul the poor widows' houses.
+And now, whereas he saluteth us with "the light of the Spirit" and intendeth to bring us in darkness of the devil; whereas he speaketh 5 of "true repentance" and then would put away two parts thereof, that is to wit, both confession and satisfaction; and whereas he speaketh of "fast faith" and then teacheth a false, presumptuous faith, with such trust put in "faith alone" that he reckoneth all good works fruitless and unprofitable, and that "faith alone" sufficeth to 10 salvation, how devilishly that any man live beside: we may well perceive that these that so teach be with their holy salutations the false, idle prophets of whom the blessed apostle Paul Rom 16:17-18; Lk 20:46-47 writeth (unto the Romans) that by their sweet blessings waste out and empty 15 the poor widows' houses.
 For by such holy salutation, as by sweet blessing praying for them so good things as they seem to do, they win their hearts to assent after to their heresies, and so expel and kill true faith in their hearts; and God so taken from them, they make them widows, and so waste and empty out the substantial virtues of their souls.